 - Cakes and Dessert Loaves: lemon tea cake, pumpkin bread.
 Cut into bite-size pieces.

 - Crispy Rice Treats: start with any brand of gluten-free, crispy rice cereal.
 General Mills’ Rice Krispies are not gluten-free.

-- Cookies: iced sugar cookies, chocolate-dipped sugar cookies, the most amazing chewy gingersnaps, or your family’s favorite recipe.
+- Cookies: soft, sugar cookies, chocolate-dipped sugar cookies, the most amazing chewy gingersnaps, or your family’s favorite recipe.